-For educational purposes, we represented all the parties involved on both sides of the settlement chain.
+For educational purposes, all parties involved on both sides of the settlement chain are represented.
 However, the instructing side is not mandatory, as this information is not always available.
 In any case, please carefully check the conditional rules.

 7.2 Example using the MT 540 Receive Free